 Non normative comment

-The Server might choose to send fewer than Receive Maximum messages to the Client without receiving acknowledgement, even if it has more that this number of messages available to send.
+The Server might choose to send fewer than Receive Maximum messages to the Client without receiving acknowledgement, even if it has more than this number of messages available to send.

 Non normative comment

 The Server might choose to suspend the sending of QoS 0 PUBLISH Packets when it suspends the sending of QoS 1 and QoS 2 PUBLISH Packets.